TrebledJ/trebledj.github.io/content/posts/programming/2023-05-24-digital-audio-synthesis-for-dummies-part-3.md

 There are three representations of audio: sound waves (physical), electrical voltages (analogue), and binary data (digital).

-- Our audio hardware—localised on the sides of our head—are designed to perceive *sound waves*.
+- Our ~~audio hardware—localised on the sides of our head~~ ears are designed to perceive *sound waves*.
 - Audio equipment, such as microphones and speakers, are designed to interface between sound waves and *analogue* signals.
 - Computer chips and processors work primarily with *digital* signals.